 Central to the management responsibilities a sub-recipient assumes when awarded a vehicle is the commitment to comply with required annual vehicle inspections.
 Annual vehicle inspections are a requirement until the vehicle has been disposed of.
-ADOT's statewide Equipment Services Division (EQS) staff conducts annual vehicle inspections or sub-recipients can utilize a vendor to conduct the inspection, however the sub-recipient is required to pay the cost of this inspection.
+ADOT's statewide Equipment Services Division (EQS) staff conducts annual vehicle inspections or sub-recipients can utilize a vendor to conduct the inspection, however the sub-recipient is required to pay the cost of this inspection if an outside vendor is used.
 EQS will send an email for each vehicle notifying the sub-recipient the vehicle needs to be scheduled for an inspection.
 If an outside vendor is selected to conduct the inspection, the sub-recipient will have to scan and send the inspection results to ADOT MPD Transit.
 If a sub-recipient is not contacted annually by EQS regarding a required vehicle inspection the sub-recipient is still required to have an inspection conducted and provide proof to ADOT MPD Transit

 When a vehicle is taken in for an annual inspection, an inspection form is completed (see Vehicle Inspection Form or appendix).
 Inspections use a pass/fail system.
 Once the inspection is complete, the sub-recipient's driver or representative must sign the form to formally agree to the inspection results.
-Agency must maintain a copy of their inspection form.
-If the vehicle fails inspection, EQS contacts the Section 5310 Program Manager by email with information on the vehicle that failed and a corresponding work order detailing the failure(s) and needed repair(s).
+The agency must maintain a copy of their inspection form.
+If the vehicle fails inspection, EQS contacts the Section 5310 staff by email with information on the vehicle that failed and a corresponding work order detailing the failure(s) and needed repair(s).
 According to Federal inspection criteria, if there is a failure with the brakes, HVAC system, safety equipment, wheelchair lift, or the tires; the vehicle cannot transport passengers until the shortcomings are addressed.

-The Section 5310 Program Manager then notifies the sub-recipient of the failure by both letter and email including the comments regarding failure from EQS.
+The Section 5310 staff then notifies the sub-recipient of the failure by both letter and email including the comments regarding failure from EQS.
 The letter provided to the sub-recipient is a standard cure letter stating the vehicle is not to be operated until the vehicle repair(s) is completed.
 The sub-recipient has thirty (30) business days to both complete the repairs and send back up documentation to verify a certified mechanic has completed the repair.
-Documentation is to be sent to Edmund Shepard via email.
+Documentation is to be sent to the ADOT Management Analyst - Vehicles via email.

 Upon receipt of the sub-recipient's repair documentation, ADOT staff will review the documentation for compliance.
 If the vehicle continues not to pass inspection, ADOT staff will call the sub-recipient and discuss what is needed in order to complete the repair.

-Conversely, if in 30 business days, ADOT has not received the repair documentation from the sub-recipient, the Section 5310 Program Manager will contact the sub-recipient by letter stating the consequences of non-compliance and providing ten (10) additional business days to complete the repair and send verification via email.
+Conversely, if in 30 business days, ADOT has not received the repair documentation from the sub-recipient, the Section 5310 staff will contact the sub-recipient by letter stating the consequences of non-compliance and providing ten (10) additional business days to complete the repair and send verification via email.
 Consequences for non-compliance with the inspection program include:

-- Permanently removing the vehicle from service; and - Removing the vehicle from the sub-recipient's fleet, making the necessary repairs, and relocating the vehicle to another sub-recipient agency. - Non-compliant agencies are unlikely to be considered eligible for future ADOT transit grants protect capital costs for replacement (and necessary capital renewal activities) of existing transit assets in the future.
-This information supports the FTA biennial report to the U.S. Congress regarding cost estimates of transit capital.
-These estimates directly influence the FTA annual budget request submitted for the federal fiscal year.
+- Permanently removing the vehicle from service; and - Removing the vehicle from the sub-recipient's fleet, making the necessary repairs, and relocating the vehicle to another sub-recipient agency. - Non-compliant agencies are unlikely to be considered eligible for future ADOT transit grants